jskov/action-nexus-publish/README.md

   Can you be sure what classes are loaded during a Maven/Gradle invocation?
   You may trust the two projects behind Maven and Gradle, but do you trust all the dependencies they use during a run?

   As a mitigation, you can publish with Maven/Gradle in a separate step that only invokes the publishing tasks.
-  That is, only giving your secrets to this step, not the step building/testing your code.
+  That is, only giving your secrets to this step, not the step(s) building/testing your code.

-  This way you can at least exclude risk from all your project's (transitive) build and test dependencies, plus those from not-activated Maven/Gradle plugins.
+  This way you can exclude risk from all your project's (transitive) build and test dependencies, plus those from Maven/Gradle plugins that are not activated by publishing (if any?).

 * Are you really this paranoid?